ChaosNuggets/Diabolo_Light/README.md

 - **Parameters:**
   - `new_mode`: The desired mode to set (`0` for off mode, `1-num_modes` for user-defined modes).

-### `unsigned long Diabolo_Light::get_wake_up_time()`
+### `unsigned long Diabolo_Light::awake_time()`

-Returns the time at which the button was pressed to wake the board up.
+Returns the amount of time the board has been awake in milliseconds.

 - **Returns:**
-  - `unsigned int`: The wake up time in milliseconds.
+  - `unsigned long`: The difference between the time at which the button was pressed to wake up the board and the current time in milliseconds.

 ### `int Diabolo_Light::get_button_state()`

 Returns the button state.
 The button state is HIGH if the button is pressed and LOW if the button is released.
 There is a 50ms delay between the time the button is pressed/released and the time button state updates to account for button debounce.

 - **Returns:**
-  - `unsigned int`: The button state
+  - `int`: The button state

 ## Examples

-There are multiple examples in the examples folder.
+There are multiple examples in the [examples folder](https://github.com/ChaosNuggets/Diabolo_Light/tree/main/examples).